louisejones101/Radstone-livery-stables-Milestone1/README.md

 Below shows the some of the things it flagged during the test.
 As you can see from the first screenshot below Wave flagged that the active navigation button (screenshot 1) and the text on the contact page under the heading (screenshot 3) did not have enough contrast against the background.
 I changed this to same colour as the livery stables text as it was slightly darker.

 On the facilities and contact page (screenshot 2) it suggested that the home link in the navigation menu should be different as they were the same as the the logo link.
 However this is how it was intended to be so no changes were made.
+Below is the results for each page after the changes were made (screenshot 4, 5, 6).

 <br>